 - Kimberly Zaldana, a rising high school Junior, also at the Pioneer Charter School of Science, is working in Prof. Sean Elliott’s lab with 2nd-year graduate student, Bin Li, on researching electron transfer chemistry and the functions of enzymes and proteins.

 BUWIC, formed in 2005 by female graduate students in the Department, has provided its members with industry career seminars, educational workshops, networking opportunities, and with speakers from both ‘traditional’ scientific career paths (pharmaceutical industry, academia, national laboratories), as well as ‘non-traditional’ paths (science journalism, patent law, contract research).
+While membership is inclusive, the organization focuses on issues of particular relevance to women training for and seeking scientific careers that build on their training in Chemistry.
 In 2010, BUWIC initiated outreach activities to local area schools in support of chemistry education through volunteers who teach labs, lead chemistry demonstrations, tutor, and assist teachers.

 Fourth-year graduate student Thomas Sisto in Prof. Ramesh Jasti’s group has been awarded the 2013-2014 AstraZeneca Fellowship in Organic Chemistry.
 The award is in recognition of his scientific creativity and productivity.